List of Dragon Ball characters: Namekians

-The Namekians (ナメック星人, Namekku-seijin), also known as Nameks, are indigenous to Planet Namek.
+The Namekians (ナメック星人, Namekku-seijin), also known as Nameks, are indigenous to the second Demon World.
+Following a mass exodus, a majority of Namekians spread throughout the multiverse, including to Universe 7's Planet Namek.
 Drawing inspiration from the Japanese word namekuji, which means "slug" in Japanese, the Namekians are a humanoid species with plant and slug-like characteristics.
-They possess green skin and antennae on their bald heads and are able to make their own set of Dragon Balls.
+They possess green skin, pointed ears characteristic of demons, and antennae on their bald heads and are able to make their own set of Dragon Balls.
 During the events of the series, very few Namekians remain on their home planet, as most of them died a generation prior from a great calamity.
 While extraterrestrial in origin, the first Namekian characters encountered by Goku, King Piccolo and his mutated offspring, were known as the Demon Clan and thought to originate from Earth.

 Namekians possess physiques similar to those of human males and are seen reproducing asexually by spitting an egg out from their mouths.
 Despite their unique reproductive abilities, there is still diversity in the species as each offspring is usually not an exact copy of their parent, like with King Piccolo, or the Great Elder (最長老, Saichōrō) who is the progenitor of every remaining Namekian on the planet prior to the events of Dragon Ball.
 The Great Elder, known as Guru in the English anime, abdicates his position as leader of the Namekian people in favor of Muri (ムーリ) before he dies later in the series.

 In the sixth volume of the Dragon Ball Z manga or Namek Saga arc of the anime, Namek is terrorized by Frieza and his army.
 It is ultimately destroyed by Frieza as a last-ditch effort to kill Goku.
 All surviving Namekians are temporarily transported to Earth, where they reside for nearly a year before resettling on another planet called New Namek.

-The Namekians exist in both Universe 6 and Universe 7.
+The Namekians are only known to exist in Universe 6 and Universe 7, aside from Neva who remained in the Demon Realm.
 Champa claims the Namekians of Universe 6 originally found the Super Dragon Balls and broke off pieces to create their own set.